 Understanding the Differences Between Estate Taxes & Inheritance Taxes

-First things first, make sure you know the difference between the estate tax and the inheritance tax.
+First thing’s first: Make sure you know the difference between the estate tax and the inheritance tax.
 The estate tax, sometimes called the “death tax,” is money taken by the government from the estate of a recently deceased person before it’s passed on to their family, friends and other beneficiaries.
-There is a federal estate tax, while a number of states also levy their own estate tax.
+There is a federal estate tax, and a number of states also levy their own estate tax.

 The inheritance tax, meanwhile, is levied on money after it has passed on to an heir.
 Money can be subject to both inheritance and estate taxes.
 There is no federal inheritance tax, but a number of states levy inheritance taxes.

 The rules for these inheritance taxes vary from state to state.
-Sometimes the inheritance tax only applies based on the state the heir lives in, though it can also matter what state the person who died was living in as well.
-Even what state the property, like a house for example, you inherit is in can affect the situation.
+Sometimes the inheritance tax only applies based on the state the heir lives in, though it can also matter what state the person who died was living in.
+Even what state the property, like a house you inherit, is incan affect the situation.

 Inheritance Tax Avoidance Strategies

 If you think you’ll be getting an inheritance when a loved one dies, the first thing you should do is check the laws in both the state you live in and the state they live in.
-If neither of them levy an inheritance tax, you’re in the clear.
-Whenever your loved one dies, there will be nothing for you to worry about.
-There may be an estate tax to deal with, but you’ll pay nothing on any money you actually receive.
+If neither of the states levy an inheritance tax, you’re in the clear.
+While there may be an estate tax to deal with, you won’t pay inheritance tax on any money you actually receive.

 Arrange to Receive the Money as Gifts